niaid/dsb/cran-comments.md

 ## Submission Aug 9 2021

-This is a resubmission -- please read section about license below.
-I have specified the license exactly as instructed by the CRAN team from my last CRAN release; *the license is unchanged*.
-Please see email correspondence from 24 Jan 2021.
+This is a resubmission -- please read correspondence about license below.
+I have specified the license as instructed by the CRAN team from my last CRAN release; *the license is unchanged from the last release*.

-Re  License components with restrictions and base license permitting such:Please only ship the CRAN template for the BSD_3_claus license.
+Re License components with restrictions and base license permitting such: "Please only ship the CRAN template for the BSD_3_claus license."
 SEE BELOW.

     ###########################
     On 1/24/21, 7:55 PM, "Mule, Matthew (NIH/NIAID) [F]" <matthew.mule AT nih.gov> wrote: